How much does it cost to go to Disney World Florida?

 Ground transport (car hire or taxis)

+When considering how much does it cost to go to Disney World Florida, it’s worth deciding if you will be renting a car for your holiday.
 In reality, getting around Orlando is not practical on public transport.
 If you are staying at a Walt Disney World or Universal Orlando Resort hotel, you can make use of the free transportation within the resort you are staying in.
 For example, if you are staying at Walt Disney World and you only plan to visit Disney, this will be fine as the whole resort is served by buses (likewise with Universal).
-But these buses do not serve other resorts, so to visit other theme parks, shops, off-resort restaurants and attractions, you will need to take a taxi.
+But these buses do not serve other resorts, so to visit other theme parks, shops, off-resort restaurants and attractions, you will need to take a taxi or shuttle.

 Fortunately, UBER and LYFT in Orlando are very reasonably-priced (download the apps before you leave the UK), so if you only plan to leave your chosen resort a handful of times, taking a taxi is the cheapest option.
 For reference, a 20 minute drive from Disney’s Grand Floridian Hotel to Universal Citywalk is $26 (£21) plus tip of $4, totalling around £25.
 From Orlando Airport (MCO) to Universal’s Cabana Bay Resort, it’s $36 plus tip, which should be slightly more with suitcases (approximately £35 in total).

 I always recommend renting a car in Orlando.
 The freedom of having your own vehicle means you can experience all the best things to do in Orlando without any restrictions.
 Some of the less famous attractions in Orlando end up being the most memorable parts of your holiday.
-We have a detailed post about renting a car, with lots of tips about car hire and driving in the USA, which you should definitely check out before your trip.
+We have a detailed post about renting a car in Orlando, and lots of tips about car hire and driving in the USA, which you should definitely check out before your trip.

 How much does it cost to hire a car in Orlando?